genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-preprocessed-reads.rst

 .. image:: images/Microbiome_mouth_of_pci_sn265_raw.png

-The "Per base sequence quality" plots depict low quality bases at the ends of the second mate reads.
-After trimming and filtering, the overall quality of reads has improved (see the "Per base sequence quality" and "Per sequence sequence content" modules).
+The "Per base sequence quality" plots depict low-quality bases at the ends of the second mate reads.
+After trimming and filtering, the overall quality of reads has improved (see the "Per base sequence quality" and "Per sequence content" modules).
 We also expect warnings for "Sequence length distribution" since the length of the reads has changed during preprocessing.